Skip to content

 KL730DemoCamGenericImageInferenceDropFrame

-The default device path of the webcam is set to /dev/video8, which may not be the same everytime due to the timing when the webcam is connected to KNEO Pi.
+The default device path of the webcam is set to /dev/video0, but it may not be the same every time due to the timing when the webcam is connected to KNEO Pi.

-To search the device path of webcam, please use the command:
+To search the device path of the webcam, please use the command below:

 $ v4l2-ctl --list-devices